penguincwarrior/penguincwarrior/README.md

 [7] Jinfu Zhao, Hong Zhang, and Cong Pan.
 Improved reverse integration of SFMEA and SFTA[C]//Reliability, Maintainability and Safety (ICRMS), 2014 International Conference on.
 IEEE, 2014: 552-557.

 ## Project Experience
-1. National project: Software reliability requirements analysis operational guidance
+**1. National project: Software reliability requirements analysis operational guidance**

 -	Responsible for the application, proposal, task book and check & accept of the project